Cloud & Deployment

 • PaaS platforms (Vercel, Netlify) provision SSL automatically when you add a domain — no manual certificate management needed

-• DNS propagation takes time — changes may not be visible immediately, but usually resolve within minutes for Vercel
+• DNS propagation takes time — changes may not be visible immediately

 • SPF, DKIM, and DMARC records are required for email deliverability — without them, emails land in spam